Adaptations of Australian animals to cane toads: Foraging tactics in birds

 Australian birds appear to generally be more resistant to cane toad toxins than either reptiles or amphibians.
 (Note: The common Sunda toad, Duttaphrynus melanostictus, also secretes bufotoxins and is native to southeast Asia.
 In particular, the also-toxic Sundra toad is native to some Indonesian islands near Australia.
-Any bird species found in Australia that also have populations native to nearby Sundra toad habitat outside of Australia will have had adequate time to naturally evolve genetic adaptions to the Sundra toad and its toxins.
+Any bird species found in Australia that also have populations native to nearby Sundra toad habitat outside of Australia will have had adequate time to naturally evolve genetic adaptations to the Sundra toad and its toxins.
 For example, Torresian crows, Corvus orru, are native both to all of northern Australia, and are also found in nearby parts of Indonesia.
-The toad-adapted non-Australian populations of any Australian species can reliably pass on and sustain genetic adaptions they have developed to their Australian conspecifics with only rare occasional interbreeding between the two subpopulations, requiring only minimal, infrequent sea crossings over the straits that separate the breeding population in Australia from non-Australian population of the same species.
-It is therefore unsurprising that any Australian species that are also found in Sunda toad habitat would show some pre-adaption to the similar bufotoxins secreted by the cane toad, Rhinella marina – acquired from the birds' geographically nearby but generationally distant toad-adapted cousins.)
+The toad-adapted non-Australian populations of any Australian species can reliably pass on and sustain genetic adaptations they have developed to their Australian conspecifics with only rare occasional interbreeding between the two subpopulations, requiring only minimal, infrequent sea crossings over the straits that separate the breeding population in Australia from non-Australian population of the same species.
+It is therefore unsurprising that any Australian species that are also found in Sunda toad habitat would show some pre-adaptation to the similar bufotoxins secreted by the cane toad, Rhinella marina – acquired from the birds' geographically nearby but generationally distant toad-adapted cousins.)

 As a result, birds are unlikely to be at risk of fatal poisoning from eating cane toads.
 Cane toads may therefore represent a novel prey type for scavenging or predatory birds, rather than a significant ecological threat.

 Moreover, native raptors and some corvid species have been observed to eat cane toads using learned foraging techniques that result in consuming only the toads’ less toxic body parts.
 This behaviour is most likely caused by the toads’ toxins tasting bad to the birds.